-In the midst of a hurricane, it’s natural to panic and lose focus.
-Having an emergency plan tailored to your company’s needs is essential to reduce any confusion surrounding a hurricane.
+It’s natural to panic and lose focus in the midst of a hurricane.
+An emergency plan tailored to your company’s needs is essential to reduce any confusion surrounding a hurricane.
 Your plan should adapt to unavoidable changes in people, assets, and locations.
-It should include basic elements that are not likely to change even as your business develops over time.
+It should include basic elements that will not change as your business develops.

 Back-up your data

-Be sure your data is backed up on a device located offsite to protect against on-premises damage, as flooding can destroy on-site servers.
-To save you some time, back up your data on a regular basis so it’s one less thing you have to worry about.
+Be sure your data is backed up on an offsite device to protect against on-premises damage, as flooding can destroy on-site servers.
+To save you some time, back up your data regularly so it’s one less thing you have to worry about.
 Backing up your data will protect your business’s information against loss.
 If one server goes down, the backup will save the day!

 Generate a checklist of tasks to perform throughout the duration of a hurricane.
-Make sure this checklist is available for all your employees and key stakeholders if you’ll be away or unavailable.
+Ensure this checklist is available for all your employees and key stakeholders if you’re away or unavailable.
 This will be a resourceful source to help everyone stay safe.

-Help your employees find the quickest and safest way out of the building to cut down on confusion.
-Work with your facility managers to colorate which stairwells and doors should be used, identify parking lot exits, and what streets in the area should be taken.
-Email or post a physical map on each floor so your employees know where to go in the event you all need to evacuate.
+Help your employees find the quickest and safest way out of the building to reduce confusion.
+Work with your facility managers to figure out which stairwells and doors should be used, identify parking lot exits, and what streets in the area should be taken.
+Email or post a physical map on each floor so your employees know where to go if you all need to evacuate.

 Review your contracts with vendors, landlords, and insurance providers to determine your contractual obligations.
-Your insurance policy should specifically list what weather-related events, damages, and complete loss it protects, but if you are unsure be sure to contact your insurance provider for clarification.
+Your insurance policy should specifically list what weather-related events, damages, and complete loss it protects, but if you are unsure, contact your insurance provider for clarification.

-At TGS Insurance, we can help you determine what coverage you have and see if you need to make any adjustments.
+At TGS Insurance, we can help you determine your coverage and see if you need to make any adjustments.
 We aim to find you full coverage for the lowest price on the market, so you don’t have to compromise on great coverage and a low rate.
 Our agents will take care of everything from start to finish so you can have a hassle-free buying experience!

 A two-way communication system for your business is a life-saving tool for your emergency plan.
-This is to make sure every employee is safe and can communicate during a hurricane both with leadership and with each other.
-Regardless if you have power or not, you should still be able to communicate key information to everyone.
+This is to ensure every employee is safe and can communicate during a hurricane with leadership and each other.
+Regardless of whether you have power, you should still be able to communicate key information to everyone.

-Emergency communication software allows you to deliver information to all of your employees at one time.
-You can also get notifications from every employee on status updates as well as provide them with evacuation details.
+Emergency communication software allows you to deliver information to all your employees simultaneously.
+You can also get notifications from every employee on status updates and provide them with evacuation details.
 This communication software can help your team stay safe and informed, no matter where they are located and what device they are using.

 Establish Your Response Teams

-Assign roles to employees who are familiar with the building and are up for working under intense pressure.
-Be sure to clearly communicate everyone’s responsibilities and make sure they have the tools and technology they need.
-Inform everyone on the team they are on and who they can contact for specific information.
+Assign roles to employees familiar with the building and up for working under intense pressure.
+Be sure to clearly communicate everyone’s responsibilities and ensure they have the necessary tools and technology.
+Inform everyone on the team they are and who they can contact for specific information.

-Gather the teams together to go over protocols and clear up any confusion they may have.
-As your company changes over time, your emergency plan should evolve as well.
+Gather the teams together to review protocols and clear up any confusion they may have.
+As your company changes over time, your emergency plan should also evolve.
 Be sure to notify team members of any modifications dealing with location, expansion, or change to a facility.

-Practicing your emergency plan may seem silly, but it’s better to have everyone know where to go and what to do in the event your business is faced with a destructive hurricane.
-Send out an evacuation route that shows where each team should go so they have a clear direct path for exiting the building.
+Practicing your emergency plan may seem silly, but it’s better to have everyone know where to go and what to do if.
+We hope this helps businesses prepare for hurricane season.
+Send out an evacuation route that shows where each team should go so they have a clear, direct path for exiting the building.
 Conduct a drill that mimics a real-life emergency so your employees aren’t left with a surprise in the middle of a real-life situation.

 Living on the coast means that hurricanes can sometimes be unavoidable.
-The good news is that you have a solid plan in place to help you and your employees know what to do in the event a hurricane is set to hit your area.
+The good news is that you have a solid plan in place to help you and your employees know what to do if a hurricane hits your area.
 By following the guidelines above, you can help your employees and assets stay protected and maintain the continuity of your business!